-In Jesus’s Kingdom, He alone will give us light.
-He will show us what is truly good, truly holy, and truly healing.
+In Jesus’s Kingdom, He alone gives us light.
+He shows us what is truly good, truly holy, and truly healing.
 There is no need for, nor is there any place for, high-minded ministers and individuals because Jesus Himself is there.
 Those who overcome will reign with Him, but they will also be as He is.
 “It does not yet appear what we will be, but when He appears, we will be as He is.”
 This is only possible because He makes us as He is and we all need Him.

 The above is the draft version of the fourth chapter to a book I plan to write and publish in a manner that is free of charge to the public.